Pengkhianatan G30S/PKI: Background

-Pengkhianatan G30S/PKI was based on the version of the coup endorsed by Suharto's New Order government, in which the 30 September Movement (Gerakan 30 September, or G30S) coup was allegedly orchestrated by the Communist Party of Indonesia (Partai Komunis Indonesia, or PKI).
+Pengkhianatan G30S/PKI was based on the version of the story endorsed by Suharto's New Order government, in which the 30 September Movement (Gerakan 30 September, or G30S) coup was allegedly orchestrated by the Communist Party of Indonesia (Partai Komunis Indonesia, or PKI).
 In the early 1960s the PKI and other leftist parties had the support of President Sukarno, giving them great political power.
 By 1965 the PKI claimed millions of members, a growing number influenced by hyperinflation and widespread poverty.
 The Army, however, was distrustful of the PKI, a feeling which the PKI reciprocated.

 On the night of 30 September–1 October 1965, a group of Indonesian National Armed Forces members calling themselves the 30 September Movement captured and killed six Army generals thought to belong to an anti-revolutionary "Generals' Council", including Commander of the Army Ahmad Yani; another target, Abdul Haris Nasution, escaped.
 The bodies, along with those of others captured by the G30S, were dumped down a well at Lubang Buaya, Jakarta.

 Later that morning, armed forces occupied Merdeka Square in central Jakarta.
 From the Radio Republik Indonesia (RRI) office there, Lieutenant-Colonel Untung Syamsuri of the Presidential Guard announced that the movement had secured several key locations in the city in an attempt to forestall a coup by the Generals' Council.
 They also announced that President Sukarno was under their power.
 The movement's core leadership, later joined by the President, stayed at Halim Perdanakusuma Air Force Base.

 Major-General Suharto, the interim leader after Yani's death, became aware of the movement on the morning of 1 October.
 By evening he had convinced a G30S battalion in Merdeka Square and those occupying the RRI building to surrender, without any bloodshed.
 Army loyalists under Suharto retook Halim Air Force Base early the following morning.
 By that time the G30S leadership had escaped, while Sukarno had withdrawn to his palace in Bogor.
 In the years that followed, the Indonesian Army and general populace undertook a campaign of retribution, killing or capturing registered and suspected PKI members – including most of the G30S leadership.